rcmp-grc/rcmp-grc.github.io/firearms-armes-a-feu/index.md

 subject:
 issued: 2026-05-05
 hero: ip-cover-image-1200x726.jpg
 intro: <p>In accordance with the <cite>Firearms Act</cite>, the Canadian Firearms Program (CFP) oversees firearms licences and registration, maintains national firearm safety training standards, assists law enforcement agencies and aims to enhance public safety.
-Firearms in Canada continue to be regulated by the <cite>Firearms Act</cite> and Part III of the <cite>Criminal Code</cite>.</p>
+Firearms in Canada continue to be regulated by the <a href="https://laws-lois.justice.gc.ca/eng/acts/f-11.6/"><cite>Firearms Act</cite></a> and Part III of the <a href="https://laws-lois.justice.gc.ca/eng/acts/C-46/"><cite>Criminal Code</cite></a>.</p>
 ---

 <div class="container">